kemjensak/nvidia_isaac-sim_ros2_docker/README.md

 # nvidia_isaac-sim_ros2_docker
 Run NVIDIA Isaac Sim in a Docker container with ROS2 Humble and ROS2 bridge already set up.

 I work with Ubuntu 24.04.1 LTS and I found that NVIDIA Isaac Sim isn't running on it yet.
-Thus, I had to dockerize it over ubuntu 22.04.
-Furthermore, I wanted to build an image with ROS2 Humble installed too, as the ROS2 bridge for Isaac Sim.
+Thus, I had to dockerize it over an ubuntu 22.04 image.
+Furthermore, I wanted to build an image with ROS2 Humble installed and the ROS2 bridge for Isaac Sim too.

-Consequently, I write the Dockerfile in this repository.
+Consequently, I share the Dockerfile in this repository.
 I hope it helps you!

-In order to build the image, you can either follow the steps manually or run the bash script ``build.sh``.<br>
+In order to build the image, you can either follow the steps manually or run the bash script ``build.sh``.
+Make sure to meet all the prerrequisites.<br>
-In order to run the container, you can run it manually as shown below or run the bash script ``run.sh``.
+In order to run the container, you can run it manually as shown below or run the bash script ``run.sh``.<br>

 # Specifications
 This repository has been run with the following specifications: